santyarellano/santyarellano/README.md

 - 👋 Hi, my name is Santiago Arellano.
 - 🌱 I’m currently learning CMAKE and going through effective C++.
+Also looking forward to read Game Engine Architecture by Jason Gregory.
 - 💞️ I’m looking to collaborate on cool ideas!
 - 📫 How to reach me: you can write to me at ssamdev039@gmail.com